pisceanfoot/DataStaxDay/README.md

 - Wait a few seconds for the connection to complete, and the keyspace and table details for the database will be displayed
 - You can view Keyspaces and tables, run CQL commands and save scripts.

-You can run most of the following exercioses in DevCenter but to get the full benefit of the advanced features like consistency levels you should **cqlsh** as an interactive command line tool for CQL access to Cassandra.
-For the exercies below we will be using cqlsh
+You can run most of the following exercioses in DevCenter but to get the full benefit of the advanced features like consistency levels you should use **cqlsh** as an interactive command line tool for CQL access to Cassandra.
+For the exercies below we will be using cqlsh.

 ----------